Banking Bank Reviews

 • One month free trial, then as low as $4.99/ month

-What we like about Greenlight
+What I like about Greenlight

 • Teaches kids financial responsibility: Because it’s an app with financial management tools, kids can learn valuable lessons.
 The Greenlight debit card prevents kids from spending more than they have and could help them learn how to manage their money responsibly.

 • Encourages saving for kids: Greenlight savings offers parent-paid interest, which allows parents to boost their child's savings.
 It also offers Round Ups, which you can enable to round purchases up to the next dollar and put the difference in savings.
-The is in addition to the interest kids earn on their savings that's paid by Greenlight.
+This is in addition to the interest kids earn on their savings that's paid by Greenlight.

 FAQs about Greenlight